-Professional Citalopram tapering is an expertise that, unfortunately, is uncommon for medical professionals and most treatment facilities.
+Professional citalopram tapering requires expertise that, unfortunately, is uncommon for medical professionals and most treatment facilities, since it is not taught in medical schools.

-Are you destined to remain dependent on SSRIs like Citalopram (also known as Celexa)?
+Are you destined to remain dependent on SSRIs like citalopram (brand name Celexa)?
 We at Alternative to Meds Center believe the answer is an emphatic “NO!”
 We have the expertise and the experience to help you.
 We have been in your shoes.

 Watch this video of a woman who came to us hopeless.
 Like many of you, she felt she had tried everything and failed.
 Her naturopathic doctor referred her to us to get off of the meds that were not working.
 Not only did she get off of the antidepressants and benzos, but she regained her ability to walk, resolved her anxiety and depression, and even regained her lost professional career.